krishnasahu29/AI-Video-Brand-Guardrail/README.md

 ## Overview

-The **Compliance QA Pipeline** is an open‑source, AI‑powered solution that automatically audits video content for brand‑compliance violations.
+The **AI Video Brand Guardrail** is an open‑source, AI‑powered solution that automatically audits video content for brand‑compliance violations.
 It ingests a YouTube URL, extracts speech & OCR, indexes the content, and runs a LangGraph workflow powered by LLMs to detect policy breaches, producing a concise compliance report.

 > *"AI‑driven brand guardian – keep your videos safe, compliant, and on‑brand."*